Easy Veg Chilli

-Note: Wholegrain rice is more flavoursome and contains more fibre and protein that its white counterpart.
-Why not give it a try?
+'Lighten Up' Wholegrain rice is more flavoursome and contains fibre and protein, why not give it a try?

 To Serve: Serve with rice, baked potato or in taco shells.
 Garnish with grated cheese, chopped coriander, chopped chillis (optional) and plain yogurt.